Convocation postgraduate award criteria

 In making the award the selection panel will in the first instance give consideration to:

 Should it arise that following the consideration of the academic achievement of those nominated it is impossible to make the award solely on the basis this criteria (i.e., in the event of a tie for first place), the other contributions and achievements of the students deemed to have achieved the highest academic excellence will be considered to select a winner.
 In such circumstances, the selection panel will give consideration to:

 The award will be made to the student who in the opinion of the selection panel has demonstrated the most significant achievement.
 The selection panel’s decision is final.

-Nominations for the award may be made by staff, students, alumni or other interested parties, but must be seconded by a current or past member of academic staff.
+Nominations for the award may be made by staff, students (other than the nominee), alumni or other interested parties, but must be seconded by a current or past member of academic staff.

 The selection panel may ask for short listed students to attend an interview or give a presentation where there is insufficient information on the initial nomination forms to make a final decision.

 The award takes the form of a perpetual trophy and will be presented during the winter Graduation Ceremonies.